lalaheihaihei/catalyticLAM/README.md

 - `model.ckpt-10000000.pt`: The checkpoint of pretrained CLAM model.
 - `lcurve`: output file containing learning curves.
 - `dataset`: Directory containing the dataset for finetune operation.

+### 5. Scripts

+This section contains some useful scripts to generate cluster structures and convert the format of files.

+- `cif2pos.py`: Convert CIF file to POSCAR.
+- `get-cluster.py`: Generate the structures of metal clusters in xyz format.
+- `json2cif.py`: Convert JSON file to CIF file.
+- `xyz2pos.py`: Convert XYZ file to POSCAR.

+### 6. Structure_db

+This section contains the initial structure files and POSCAR files for VASP calculation.

+- `2D.tgz`: The total 6351 POSCAR files of 2D materials for VASP calculation.
+- `2D-raw.tgz`: The initial json file containing the information of 2D materials and the corresponding cif files.
+- `bulk.tgz`: The POSCAR files of metals and alloys for VASP calculation.
+- `cluster.tgz`: The POSCAR files of clusters for VASP calculation.
+- `cluster-raw.tgz`: The initial xyz files of clusters.
+- `molecule.tgz`: The total POSCAR files of molecules for VASP calculation.
+- `molecule-raw.tgz`: The initial xyz files of molecules.
+- `slab.tgz`: The POSCAR files of slabs for VASP calculation.

 ## Installation and Usage